Principles of Biotechnology & Genomics

 SNPs alter restriction sites & produce Restriction Fragment Length Polymorphisms (RFLPs)

-RFLPs inherited in Mendelian co-dominant alleles
+RFLPs inherited as Mendelian co-dominant alleles

 Variation in the pattern of restriction digests identifies point mutations

-RFLPs may indicate point mutations (SNPs) directly
+RFLP may indicate point mutation (SNP) directly

-Ex.: MstII RFLP test differentiates sickle-cell HbS versus HbA alleles [HOMEWORK]
+Ex.: MstII RFLP test differentiates sickle-cell HbS versus HbA alleles

 marker: restriction site shows presence / absence of genetically linked trait [HOMEWORK]

-Markers do not cause the traits!
+Phenotypic markers do not cause genetic traits!

 Allele-Specific Oligonucleotides (ASOs)